ziad-tariqq/sed1115-PairsProject/README.md

 - **Error Checking**: Implementing UART data checks to handle any potential errors in incoming data.

 Debugging logs and observations are documented in the project notes to support the final report and adjustments.

+# References

+We referenced code from The Raspberry Pi UART Documentation to assist with setting up and managing UART communication.
+Below are specific examples and their applications within this project.

+### UART Initialization Example

+- **Code Referenced**: `uart = UART(1, baudrate=9600, tx=Pin(8), rx=Pin(9))`
+- **How It Helped**: This setup example guided us in configuring UART communication, including specifying `baudrate`, `tx`, `rx`, `bits`, `parity`, and `stop` settings.
+It provided a foundation for establishing reliable serial communication between the Picos.

+### Reading Data Over UART

+- **Code Referenced**:
+    ```python
+    if uart.any():
+        data = uart.read()
+    ```
+- **How It Helped**: This snippet demonstrated how to check for and read incoming UART data, ensuring that data was only read when available.
+We applied this to conditionally process incoming messages from the other Pico.

+### Using `uart.any()` for Incoming Data

+- **Code Referenced**: `if uart.any():`
+- **How It Helped**: This function allowed us to implement a more efficient data flow check by verifying that data was ready before attempting to read, preventing errors from empty reads and ensuring the program only reads when necessary.

+These references supported the setup of core UART functions.
+All application logic, including integrating ADC readings with PWM and managing data flow between devices, was independently developed for this project.